supaIC/Cipher-AI-Vault/README.md

 # 🔐 CipherAI Vault IC 🚀
 ## Version 2.2.2

-Welcome to the **CipherVault IC** demo repository—a fully in-browser, in-memory showcase of the Internet Computer's (IC) cutting-edge capabilities.
+Welcome to the **CipherAI Vault IC** demo repository—a fully in-browser, in-memory showcase of the Internet Computer's (IC) cutting-edge capabilities.
 This demo seamlessly integrates `ic-auth` for secure authentication, asset storage, an in-memory VectorDB with LLM, and cycles-distro top-up functionality.
-With zero server-side components, CipherVault IC highlights the power and versatility of the Internet Computer's decentralized architecture, demonstrating its potential to run sophisticated applications entirely within a sandboxed environment.
+With zero server-side components, CipherAI Vault IC highlights the power and versatility of the Internet Computer's decentralized architecture, demonstrating its potential to run sophisticated applications entirely within a sandboxed environment.

 *The demo is a proof of concept and is not intended for production use.
 This project is part of a [Developer Grant from the DFINITY Foundation](https://dfinity.org/grants).*